maciejskorski/software_engineering/_sources/advanced_debugging.md

-# Class 2: Advanced Debugging
+git a# Class 2: Advanced Debugging

 ## Development in Cloud